Virje

-Virje is a municipality in the Koprivnica–Križevci County in Croatia.
-According to the 2001 census, there are 5,197 inhabitants in the area, with Croats forming an absolute majority.
+Virje is a village and a municipality in the Koprivnica–Križevci County in Croatia.

+History

 St. Martin of Tours is the patron saint of this municipality.

-History

 In the late 19th century and early 20th century, Virje was part of the Bjelovar-Križevci County of the Kingdom of Croatia-Slavonia.

+Demographics

+In 2021, the municipality had 3,842 residents in the following 6 settlements: